AlAmine-dot/AlAmine-dot/README.md

     - Flutter
     - Figma for UI Design
-    - Advanced Mobile Development Concepts
+    - Advanced Vue.js framework Concepts (builing a portfolio)
     - Android (Kotlin)

 - 👯 I’m looking to collaborate on :